Best Known For

 MacLaine appeared in the 1989 ensemble drama Steel Magnolias with Olympia Dukakis, Sally Field, Dolly Parton and Julia Roberts.
 She tackled the role of one of her real-life contemporaries the following year.
 In Postcards from Edge, based on Carrie Fisher's memoir, MacLaine plays actress Debbie Reynolds.
 According to the Hollywood Reporter, Reynolds gave MacLaine at least one critique of her performance.
 "She didn't think I should have put vodka in the smoothie," MacLaine said.

 MacLaine tried to recapture the success of Terms of Endearment with the 1994 sequel The Evening Star, but without much success.
 She returned to comedy in 2005 with a trio of releases—Bewitched, Rumor Has It and In Her Shoes.
-She plays the witch Endora opposite Nicole Kidman's Samantha in this adaptation of the classic television series.

 profile name: Shirley MacLaine profile occupation: